 Identify one or more stream layers to serve as your data source.
 These may be versioned, volatile or streaming layers.

-For more information on working with data catalogs, see the Data User Guide.
+For more information on working with data catalogs, see the Data API.

 For example, HERE provides sensor data catalogs based on the Sensor Data Ingestion Interface (SDII).
 For more details on the SDII catalog data structures, see SDII Data Specification.